ansys/ansys-tools-visualization-interface/examples/README.txt

 Examples
 ========

-This section show how to use Visualization Interface tool to perform many different types of operations.
+This section show how to use the Visualization Interface Tool to perform many different types of operations.